High consumption of sugar worldwide has caused various diseases in human societies, but since it

 Pistachio is from late Middle English “pistace”, from Old French, superseded in 16th century by forms from Italian “pistaccio”, via Latin from Greek “pistakion”, from old Persian “pesteh.”

 The pistachio has a long and fascinating history.
-They are one of the oldest flowering nut trees which have been described as being native to Iran, Central Asia, and Western Asia.
+They are one of the oldest flowering nut trees which have been described as being native to Iran, Central and Western Asia.
 Recent archeological proof in Turkey implies that people were enjoying them as early as 7,000 B.C.
 Growing in hot environments, pistachios expanded from the Middle East to the Mediterranean, quickly becoming a treasured food between royalty, tourists and common folk alike.

 Myth has it that the Queen of Sheba declared pistachios as an exclusively royal food, going so far as to forbid peasants from producing the nut for their personal use.
 Nebuchadnezzar, the ancient ruler of Babylon, had pistachio trees planted in his famous hanging gardens.
 Also, in the first century A.D., Emperor Vitellius debuted this expensive nut in Rome.
 According to Muslim myth, the pistachio nut was one of the fruits which were brought to Earth by Adam.

 The pistachio’s high nutritional value and long storage life also made it an indispensable travel item among early explorers and traders.
 Along with almonds, pistachios were frequently carried by travelers across the ancient Silk Road that connected China with the West.